Book Summary: How Democracies Die by Steven Levitsky

 The seventh chapter of the book examines the role of the courts in democratic societies.
 The authors argue that independent courts are essential for protecting individual rights and ensuring that government officials are held accountable for their actions.
 They also discuss the ways in which demagogues can undermine the independence of the courts in order to consolidate power.

-See also Book Summary: A Short History of Brexit by Kevin O’Rourke
+See also Book Summary: A World in Disarray by Richard Haass

 Chapter 8: The Party